douglasgreen/outlines/language/esperanto/wordlist.en.md

 atingaĵo - achievement
 atingi - to achieve
 atingo - achievement
-atitudo - (skip, not an Esperanto word) atlantika - Atlantic atribui - to attribute attitudo - (skip, not an Esperanto word) aŭ - or aurelio - (skip, not an Esperanto word) aŭskultanto - listener aŭsterigo - austerity
+atlantika - Atlantic
+atribui - to attribute
+aŭ - or
+aŭskultanto - listener
+aŭsterigo - austerity
 Aŭstrio - Austria